mvolkmann/blog/src/ocaml.md

 An expression can be a semicolon-separated set of expressions, but typically there is only one.
-When there are more than one, all but the final expression serves to cause side effects.
+When there are more than one, all but the final expression serve to cause side effects and must have the unit type (no value).
 The result of a function call is the value of the final expression.

 ````ocaml